GabrielRamosGomes/game-tracker/server/api/igdb/TABLES-TODO.md

 - [x] game_platforms (needs games, platforms)
 - [x] game_themes (needs games, themes)
 - [x] game_modes_games (needs games, game_modes)
+ This table has problem with the data, some games that are returned don't exist in the games table.
 - [ ] involved_companies (needs companies, games)

 ### Insert Extras